opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Setting-up-New-Profiles.md

 documentation.

 :::note
-For the default \[\[SERVER\]\] token in the UNC path to the OpConxps directory on the SAM server, the EM will automatically replace that token with the database server IP/Hostname specified in the profile (refer to [Step 4a]{.ul}).
+For the default \[\[SERVER\]\] token in the UNC path to the OpConxps directory on the SAM server, the EM will automatically replace that token with the database server IP/Hostname specified in the profile (refer to Step 4a).
 With this token in place, if you change the database server in the profile you will not need to change the UNC path (as long as the share directory is the same).
 :::

-If on the OpCon server, choose the [Directory with Windows integrated authentication]{._Override style="font-weight: bold;"} option.
+If on the OpCon server, choose the **Directory with Windows integrated authentication** option.

 i.
-If on the SAM server, in the [Path]{._Override     style="font-weight: bold;"} field, enter or browse the path to the
+If on the SAM server, in the **Path** field, enter or browse the path to the <Output Directory\>. ii.
-    [\<Output Directory\>]{.GeneralRootOpConDataFolder}. ii.
 If on any other Windows machine on the same Domain, first share the
     C:\\ProgramData\\OpConxps folder on the
     OpCon server to users and grant the each user Read permission.
 Then, in the **Path** field, enter or browse